mozilla/www.ccadb.org/cas/incident-report.md

 #### How are reports closed?

 When all Action Items are complete and no outstanding comments or questions remain, CA Owners MUST (1) request closure in a Bugzilla comment using the template [below](#incident-closure-summary) and (2) select the "Request information from" checkbox and add incident-reporting [at] ccadb [dot] org.
 Upon doing so, a final call for comments will be made by a Bugzilla moderator, and the report will be closed accordingly.
+After an Incident Closure Summary has been posted, CA Owners are not required to continue updating the incident report unless further questions are asked.

 ### Report Templates